Charing Cross Bridge (Monet series): Context

 Under exile during the Franco-Prussian War, Monet travelled to London for the first time in 1870.
-He became enthralled with the city, and vowed to return to it someday.
+He became enthralled with the city and vowed to return to it someday.
 Monet's fascination with London lay primarily in its fogs, a byproduct of the Industrial Revolution.
 Writers hypothesize that Monet was also inspired by contemporaries J. M. W. Turner and James Abbott McNeill Whistler, who were similarly fascinated by London's atmosphere.
 Thus, in 1899, Monet returned to London and rented a room in the Savoy Hotel, which offered an extensive viewpoint from which to begin his series of the city.

 Between 1899 and 1905, Monet periodically travelled to London to work on the series.
 He completed 37 paintings of the Charing Cross Bridge in total.
 In addition to painting the bridge, Monet painted other landmarks, such as the Houses of Parliament and Waterloo Bridge.
 While Monet began all of the paintings in London, he completed many of them in his studio in Giverny, France.
 As a result, some critics question whether the paintings are completely accurate.
 On the other hand, recent analyses of solar positioning report that Monet's paintings "contain elements of accurate observation and may potentially be considered as a proxy indicator for the Victorian smogs and atmospheric states they depict."

 Description

-Each of the 37 paintings shares common features.
+The 37 paintings share some common features.
 Across the horizon, Monet portrays the Charing Cross Bridge using thin lines.
 Although the bridge is consistent across his paintings, it is not entirely representative of the actual bridge.
 John Sweetnam explains, "Comparisons with the actual bridge show that Monet compressed the solid and open parts of the deck into a mass that is both more consolidated and more extreme in its horizontally."

 Although the paintings share much in common, they also have notable differences.
 In certain versions, Monet includes an obscured train that blows smoke as it travels across the bridge.
 Some paintings depict a small boat in the bottom left corner; others depict Big Ben and the Victoria Tower in the top right corner.
 The towers are shadowy outlines at best, leading Rebecca Stern to suggest that Monet "obscures all record of standardized time in his series.”